 • Mirin: This is seasoned rice wine vinegar that has a nice sweet flavor.

-• Sesame seeds: I like a mixture of black and white sesame seeds for color, but if you can only find one, use it!
+• Sesame seeds: I like a mixture of black sesame seeds and white sesame seeds for color, but if you can only find one, use it!

 Step-by-Step Instructions